 Introductions : Jad Salameh

-His musical project revolves around both his traditional heritage and modern Jazz, and goes beyond a mere combination, grasping the essence of living in between different worlds.
-Jad’s vision first came to life with THE JAD SALAMEH QUARTET and a first album, “Lucky Are The Ones With Voices”, and has kept on growing since, feeding on Jad’s creativity and the quartet’s thunderous energy.
+His first project revolves around both his traditional heritage and modern Jazz, and goes beyond a mere combination, grasping the essence of living in between different worlds.
+Jad’s vision first came to life with The Jad Salameh Quartet and a first album, “Lucky Are The Ones With Voices”, and has kept on growing since, feeding on Jad’s creativity and the quartet’s thunderous energy.

 Nowadays, he finds himself breaking new grounds, exploring new textures and possibilities, as a solo pianist and a composer.
 Giving himself a larger scale of adventure, he is currently exploring the world of the prepared piano, discovering new sonorities, creating a personal universe by re-inventing the instrument itself.